casper-network/docs-archive/workflow/delegate.rst

             },

-In the above example we see the public keys of the active validators in Era ``9``.
+In the above example, we see the public keys of the active validators in Era ``9``.

-Note: Delegation rewards are only earned for when validators are part of the active set.
-This information is time sensitive, therefore a validator selected today may not be part of the set tomorrow.
+**Note**: Validators earn delegation rewards only when they are part of the active set.
+This information is time-sensitive; therefore, a validator selected today may not be part of the set tomorrow.
 Keep this in mind when creating a delegation request.